Using cot beds safely

 2) Get some help

-- Most cot beds are large and unwieldy; it's far easier to plan to assemble them with two people, even though some can be done single-handedly.
+- Most cot beds are large and unwieldy, and it's far easier to assemble them with two people, even though some can be done single-handedly.

-- Most instruction manuals tell you to assemble the cot bed with it standing up, but we found assembling the cot on its side is usually much easier.
+- Most instruction manuals tell you to assemble the cot bed with it standing up, but we've found that assembling the cot on its side is usually much easier.

 3) Use your judgement

-- Instruction manuals are not always as helpful as you'd expect; some contain incorrect pictures or descriptions of what to do.
+- Instruction manuals are not always as helpful as you'd expect.
+Some lack text, or contain incorrect pictures or descriptions of what to do.

-- If the cot bed looks wrong, or is difficult to use, you've probably assembled it wrong.
+- If the cot bed doesn't look right, or is difficult to use, you've probably assembled it wrongly.

-- If, when you assemble the cot bed, the base seems really high, you’ve more than likely put it together upside down.
+- If the base of the cot bed seems really high after assembling it, you’ve probably put it together upside down.

 4) Don't use too much force

-- Some cot beds are assembled with wooden dowels to give support to the structure, never bang dowels in with a hammer as we found they can go straight through to the other side of the wood.
+- Never bang wooden dowels in with a hammer, as we've found they can go straight through to the other side of the wood.

-- Splitting the headboards and footboards when you convert the cot to a bed can be really tough - the instructions usually say ‘simply pull it apart’, but as you do this take care not to break the wooden dowels that hold the pieces together.
+- Splitting the headboards and footboards when you convert the cot to a bed can be really tough.
+The instructions usually say you should ‘simply pull it apart’, but as you do this take care not to break the wooden dowels that hold the pieces together.

-- Generally, the bolts supplied are quite poor quality compared to those you might buy from a DIY store.
-They're easy to cross-thread so they’ll no longer screw up.
+- Sometimes the bolts supplied are poor quality compared with those you might buy from a DIY store, and they're easy to cross-thread, which means they’ll no longer screw up.
 Make sure you have a few spares on hand when you assemble or reassemble your cot bed.

 5) Cot bed adjustment tips

 - The instructions often don't give you the best advice on how to operate the drop side.
-Giving it a gentle nudge with your shin after you lift it up is usually the easiest way to operate the side smoothly.
+Giving it a gentle nudge with your shin after you lift it up is usually the easiest and smoothest way.